 Some universities, Nanyang Technological University is an example, require affiliated work to be deposited in the institutional repository as early as the time of acceptance to publication; but they may allow access to be open at a later time.

 How you choose to make your work OA depends on the culture of your field, your preference, and policies of with which you have to comply.
 These directories can help you find out more about OA policies and repositories:

 How do you communicate your research to peers and other scholars?
 How accessible are your research papers?
 Are they available only to readers who subscribe to the journals you publish in?

-- Open access journals Many publishers provide open access options for authors to make their work immediately available to all readers.
-Usually authors choosing such options are required to pay author processing charge (APC), which can vary from around USD1,000 to 5,000 per article.
+Many publishers provide open access options for authors to make their work immediately available to all readers.
+Usually authors choosing such options are required to pay article processing charge (APC), which can vary from around USD1,000 to 5,000 per article.
 Some journals are fully open access, while some are “hybrid”, meaning that in the same journal some papers are openly accessible and some are subscription-based.
 Making a paper OA by paying APC is sometimes labelled as “gold OA”.